• Skip to main content

 At this point in the healing process (24 to 48 hours) it would be difficult to distinguish normal postoperative (inflammatory) swelling from that caused by infection.
 However, if the swelling is accompanied by intense pain, heat, or fever, you should contact your dentist.

-d) The return of normal sensation.
+d) Monitoring the return of normal sensation.

 During the hours immediately following your extraction, the effect of the local anesthetic (numbing agent) you were given for your procedure should gradually wear off.
 And as it does, you should notice a gradual return of normal sensation in the area.